It all begins on the wheel, harnessing the turning wheel to bring life and form to the clay.

-I produce all the wheel-produced forms but specialise in teapots and jugs that are thrown from a single piece of clay and then manipulated to incorporate themes of movement, personality and humour.
-In the last year I have developed more figurative decorations to tell 'little stories'.
+I produce all the wheel-produced traditional forms but specialize in teapots and jugs that are thrown from a single piece of clay and then manipulated

 Current Work Availability

-I sell on ceramic markets in the UK and Wstern Europe and enjoy the opportunities to discuss and explain my work that they offer.
+I sell on ceramic markets in the UK and Western Europe and enjoy the opportunities to discuss and explain my work that they offer.

 Born in Nottingham, UK - December 1949